Jithin027/C8_MFC4_Image_Deblurring_Using_TFOV/README.md

-# Preconditioning Technique for an Image Deblurring Problem using TFOV Model
+# Image Deblurring using TFOV Model with Preconditioning

 ## Course
 **22MAT230 – Mathematics for Computing IV**

 ---

-# 1. Team Members
+# Team Members

 | S.No | Name | Roll Number |
 |-----|------|-------------|